russross/codegrinder/README.md

         "capacity": 1,
         "problemTypes": [
             "python3unittest"
-        ],

-Put in your domain name and the contact email to use when registering TLS certificates with LetsEncrypt.
+        ]

+making sure to list all of the problem types this daycare will process.

 For the secrets, generate each one using:

     head -c 32 /dev/urandom | base64